FMIA - Training Camp Tour: Tua's New Armor, Odell's New Approach, and Carolina's New Brain

 l.
 Speaking of impactful …

 m.
 Shameless Plug of the Week: It’s fantasy football season, as you may have heard.
 My friends at Rotoworld asked me to tell you about the best draft guide on the market, the 2023 Rotoworld Football Draft Guide.
 It has regularly updated rankings, profiles and mock drafts.
-Click here, use promo code DRAFT2023, and save 5 dollars at checkout.
+Click here, use promo code King20, and save 20% at checkout.

 n.
 While you’re at it, do not under any circumstances take fantasy football advice from your friendly Football Morning in America columnist.
 I’m the guy who advised fantasians to pick Danny Wuerffel once, as Steve Spurrier’s QB1 in Washington.
 That genius move disqualifies me from ever telling you who to draft again.